sdclibbery/tradr/README.md

- x Place limit orders at spread edges x Track spread edges but not over aggressively and never at a loss x Get error when cancelling or getting status when an order has filled- less verbose error reporting in exchange itself
+ x Place limit orders at spread edges x Track spread edges but not over aggressively and never at a loss x Get error when cancelling or getting status when an order has filled- less verbose error reporting in exchange itself x Option to run only once and then stop
+ * !!
+Seems like its practically impossible to make a profit after fees: Work this out properly
  * Profit reporting using actual reported fees
  * Fee gets rounded up to 1p; this should set profit limits...
   * Calculate proper min profit given actual min fees of 1p per trade